Eric Schmitt: 2022

 On March 24, 2021, Schmitt announced his candidacy for the United States Senate to succeed incumbent Republican Roy Blunt.
 His candidacy was backed by Missouri mega-donor Rex Sinquefield.
 In the speech announcing his candidacy, Schmitt tied himself to Donald Trump and railed against "the radical left".
 He pledged to vote against Mitch McConnell as party leader in the Senate.
 Schmitt made his legal challenges to the Biden administration a major theme of his U.S. Senate campaign.

-The day before the primary, former president Donald Trump released a statement endorsing "ERIC".
+The day before the primary, Trump released a statement endorsing "ERIC".
 Schmitt was joined in the Republican primary by two other candidates with that name, former governor Eric Greitens and lesser-known candidate Eric McElroy.
 Trump did not indicate which candidate or candidates he was endorsing, and declined to clarify.
 Politico reported it as an endorsement of both Greitens and Schmitt, as Trump had apparently expressed indecision about which of the two to back before a dual endorsement was suggested; he separately contacted both to pledge his support, and each subsequently claimed the endorsement as his.

 Schmitt won the Republican primary on August 2, 2022, with 45.6% of the vote.
 He won the general election with 55.4%, defeating Democratic nominee Trudy Busch Valentine by a margin of 13.2%.

 Tenure

 Upon the opening of the 118th United States Congress on January 3, 2023, Schmitt was sworn in by Senate president and Vice President Kamala Harris.
 He tweeted that he was honored to be the 2,000th senator to hold office in the history of the Senate.

 Schmitt was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023, a bill to raise the debt ceiling.

-In February 2025, when NBC's Kristen Welker asked Schmitt the same question posed to Tulsi Gabbard during her DNI confirmation hearing—whether he would call Edward Snowden a traitor—he said many asking this oppose Gabbard because she would "reform and curb the excesses and the worst instincts of the intelligence community that at times that has gone after presidential candidates".
+In February 2025, when NBC's Kristen Welker asked Schmitt the same question posed to Tulsi Gabbard during her Director of National Intelligence confirmation hearing—whether he would call Edward Snowden a traitor—he said many asking this oppose Gabbard because she would "reform and curb the excesses and the worst instincts of the intelligence community that at times has gone after presidential candidates".

-Later that month, after President Trump called Ukrainian president Volodymyr Zelenskyy a "dictator" and said Ukraine was at fault for the Ukraine war, Schmitt said Zelenskyy should not be "openly criticizing" Trump and should "stop lecturing" him.
-Schmitt said that Trump had spoken "a lot on the campaign trail" about "trying to negotiate a peace deal between Russia and Ukraine. ...
+Later that month, after Trump called Ukrainian president Volodymyr Zelenskyy a "dictator" and said Ukraine was at fault for the Ukraine war, Schmitt said Zelenskyy should not be "openly criticizing" Trump and should "stop lecturing" him.
+Schmitt said Trump had spoken "a lot on the campaign trail" about "trying to negotiate a peace deal between Russia and Ukraine. ...
 He's a master negotiator, and I think he's going to get to a lasting peace."
 According to ABC News, Schmitt was the only Republican senator "to seemingly offer both support for Trump and the premise of his statements on Ukraine and Russia".